 Appeals in Illinois must either be filed within 30 days of the final judgment of divorce.
 Illinois Supreme Court Rule 303.

 In divorce cases, if the issue involves children you don’t have to wait for the divorce to be finalized to appeal a court’s temporary ruling.
 Illinois Supreme Court Rule 306 allows for appeals of “orders affecting the care and custody of or the allocation of parental responsibilities for unemancipated minors or the relocation (formerly known as removal) of unemancipated minors”

-My firm does not file appeals.
-My contracts specify that I am only retained for the underlying domestic relations action.
-Instead, I refer out all appeal issues to various other family law attorneys I know who focus on these matters.
-Divorces are expensive but appeals are even more costly.
+My contracts with my clients specify that I am only retained for the underlying trial court leveldomestic relations action.
+I am open to taking on appellate clients but I must advise that divorces are expensive but appeals are even more costly.